-Lisa Eckardt has lived in Grand Junction for over 15 years with her husband, Russ and two boys, Colton and Kyler.
+Lisa Eckardt has lived in Grand Junction for over 15 years with her husband, Russ, and two boys, Colton and Kyler.
 In her own words..."
-I have a Bachelor’s degree in Business Management, Communication and Health Administration.
+I have a Bachelor’s degree in Business Management, Communication, and Health Administration.
 My professional background is in Purchasing both in manufacturing and the oil field sectors.
-My son Colton was diagnosed with dyslexia the end of 1st grade.
-We spent many nights in tears because he was so frustrated with writing, spelling and math.
+My son Colton was diagnosed with dyslexia at the end of 1st grade.
+We spent many nights in tears because he was so frustrated with writing, spelling, and math.
 He started to show signs of trouble in kindergarten but it was 1st grade when we were informed he was very behind where he should be.
-I joined Aha! after learning how often this learning disability (disease) goes undiagnosed and sadly how little support there is in the educational system.
+I joined DFWC! after learning how often this learning disability (disease) goes undiagnosed and sadly how little support there is in the educational system.
 The expense for dyslexia screening and ongoing support can be unreachable for families."

 Our Director of Operations-

 Cerise Moran Hock

 Cerise Moran Hock is a native Coloradan.
 She holds an MSOL in Organizational Leadership and Project Management a Regis University and a B.S. in Mathematics and Statistics from Colorado Mesa University.
 Cerise has worked with various nonprofits and has experience as a high school math teacher and curriculum developer.
 She has also lead businesses and helped develop strategic plans for a variety of businesses.
-Cerise has worked with students who have dyslexia since 2013 and became a part of Aha! to help bring awareness to the struggle that individuals with this growing diagnosis face.
+Cerise has worked with students who have dyslexia since 2013 and became a part of Dyslexia Foundation of Western Colorado to help bring awareness to the struggle that individuals with this growing diagnosis face.
 Cerise also has a passion for animals and is a T1 Diabetic.
 She is also a Board-Certified Cognitive Specialist.